LGBTQ rights: Germany appoints first 'commissioner for queer affairs' | DW | 06.01.2022

 The creation of such a compensation fund would see Germany follow in the footsteps of European neighbors Sweden and the Netherlands.

-Compensation has also been an issue with the Bundeswehr, Germany's army: In 2020 the German defense ministry published a reporton the extent of discrimination of gay soldiers before 2000.
+Compensation has also been an issue with the Bundeswehr, Germany's army: In 2020 the Defense Ministry published a reporton the extent of discrimination of gay soldiers before 2000.

-Greens politician and former MP Volker Becker praised the creation of the new post, even if it "comes somewhat late," he told DW.
+Volker Becker, a Greens politician and former member of parliament, has praised the creation of the new post, even if it "comes somewhat late," he told DW.

-Looking to European neighbors, Beck says he hopes the position will be a "signal that gays and lesbians and sexual minorities are seen as citizens with equal rights."
+Looking to European neighbors, Beck said he hopes the position will be a "signal that gays and lesbians and sexual minorities are seen as citizens with equal rights."

-Similarly, Lehmann's colleague Schauws says that while Germany still lags behind many countries on LGBTQ rights, she hopes the new government can lead by example for those even further behind.
-The new coalition has the task of ensuring that "people with queer biographies are finally taken seriously and the realities of diverse families are reflected in our laws so they can live free of discimination."
+Similarly, Lehmann's colleague Schauws said that while Germany still lags behind many countries on LGBTQ rights, she hopes the new government can lead by example for those even further behind.
+The new coalition has the task of ensuring that "people with queer biographies are finally taken seriously and the realities of diverse families are reflected in our laws so they can live free of discrimination."

-"And this goes way beyond queer politics," Schauws says.
-"This applies to all forms of discimination, and hatred towards specific groups that we experience in our country — and experience increasingly from right-wing groups.
+"And this goes way beyond queer politics," said Schauws.
+"This applies to all forms of discrimination, and hatred towards specific groups that we experience in our country — and experience increasingly from right-wing groups.
 We have to keep a watchful eye on them and say: 'No, not in our country'."

 Edited by: Rina Goldenberg and Kyra Levine